iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Besides the guarantee that everything works, proving the existence of a solution in many cases also teaches us how to construct this solution.
-In fact, this will happen in this case!
+In fact, this will be just the case!
-In the next section we are going to adapt these proofs into algorithms that converge towards the solution to the Bellman equation.
+In the next section we are going to adapt the theorems in here into algorithms to solve the Bellman equation.

 Recursion has a deep relationship with fixed points.
-For example, we can adapt the Bellman equation as the fixed point of an operator $\Bellman$ called, you may guess, the _Bellman Operator_.
+For example, we can adapt the Bellman equation as the fixed point of an operator
+$\Bellman : (\States \to \R) \to (\States \to \R)$ called, you can guess, the _Bellman Operator_.
 It takes value functions to value functions and is defined as

 $$
 \begin{array}{rl}
- (\Bellman v)(v) =
+ (\Bellman v)(s) =
   \min\limits_{a} & c(s, a) + \gamma v(s') \\
   \textrm{s.t.}  & s' = T(s, a), \\
                  & a \in \Actions(s).
 \end{array}
 $$

+If you are not accustomed with fixed points, the transition above from the Bellman equation to operator may seem strange.
+Hence, let's think about a little story in order to develop some intuition.

+Imagine that you are the king/queen of fantastical kingdom.
+You are an absolute monarch and whatever action you decide to take, your subjects will follow.
+Lately, the kingdom's reserves are running dry and your counselors advised you to define a clear governing policy in order to minimize the kingdom's spendings.
+Since besides a ruthless ruler you're also a great mathematician and a fan of my blog, at this point you already know what most be done to save your kingdom from bankruptcy: solve the Bellman equation in order to find its optimal policy.

+Because at this point of the post you already don't know how to solve it, you decide to take advantage of your fantastical world and hire a wizard to look into his crystal ball and act as an oracle telling you how much each possible state will cost to the kingdom in the future.
+Beware though, that it is not wise to blindly follow advices from a crystal ball.
+The right thing to do in this situation is to use this oracle to decide on what to do at each state.
+Now, instead of solving the Bellman equation, all you have to do to get a policy is to solve the optimization problem with future cost given by the wizard's predictions.
+The processes of going from prediction to decision is precisely the Bellman operator.
-If we interpret $v$ as an estimate for the total future cost at each state, we can interpret $\Bellman v$ as the value function following the policy that chooses the best action according to this estimate.
+The function $\Bellman v% is the value function of the policy that chooses the best action according to the prediction.

-Saying that an optimal value function must follow the Bellman equation is the same as saying that it is a fixed point of the Bellman operator:
+The optimal value function, furthermore, is the one with the correct prediction, and thus is kept unchanged by applying the Bellman operator:

 $$ \Bellman v^\star = v^\star. $$

 We thus reduce the question of existence and uniqueness of solutions for the Bellman equation to finding fixed points of $\Bellman$.
-Fortunately there is a theorem that does just that!
-It is called the _Banach Fixed Point_ theorem.
+Fortunately there is a theorem that does just that, called the _Banach Fixed Point_ theorem!

 :::Theorem
-Let $(M,\mathrm{d})$ be a complete metric space and $f : M \to M$ a function such there is a $\gamma \in (0,1)$ satisfying
+Let $(M,\mathrm{d})$ be a complete metric space and $f : M \to M$ a continuous function such there is a $\gamma \in (0,1)$ satisfying

 $$ \mathrm{d}(f(x), f(y)) \le \gamma \mathrm{d}(x, y)$$